rec/gitz/doc/git-copy.rst

-By default, the branches `master` and `develop` and the remote `upstream` are protected, which means that they are not allowed to be copied over.
+By default, the branches `master` and `develop` and the remote `upstream` are protected, which means that they are not allowed to be copied over to.

 Using the --all/-a flag allows protected branches and remotes to be copied.

-It's also possible to override the protected branches or the protected remotes by setting one of the environment variables GITZ_PROTECTED_BRANCHES or GITZ_PROTECTED_REMOTES to a list separated by colons, or an empty string for no protection.
+It's also possible to override the protected branches or a protected remote by setting one of the environment variables GITZ_PROTECTED_BRANCHES or GITZ_PROTECTED_REMOTES to a list separated by colons, or an empty string for no protection.